felipe-seo/felipe-seo/README.md

 Currently focused on learning web development.

 ### Stuff that I'm learning and working with:
-- ⚙️Javascript, HTML, CSS, Node, React, JQuery, Figma, Information security
+- ⚙️Javascript, HTML, CSS, Node, React, JQuery, Figma, Cybersecurity

 - 💻 Working at <a href="https://sejaalphaedtech.org.br">Alpha EdTech</a>